What is Glutathione?

 - Detoxify and Improve/Restore liver function, especially in alcoholic or viral hepatitis.

 - Supports Detoxification of Metals, Drugs, and Xenobiotics

 - Supports and improves function of the Brain, Kidney, Liver, Lung, Heart, and Eye Health

 - Improved mental functions and concentration

-- Acetyl Glutathione has been shown to decrease TNF-alpha, NF-kappa beta, and F-2 isoprostane.
+- Acetyl Glutathione has been shown to decrease TNF-alpha, NF-kappa beta, and F-2 isoprostane to decrease inflammation.

 Dosing of Glutathione: